mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Rocket Launcher: Rocket Launcher: The poor man’s FGMP.
 To counteract the recoil of the weapon, a rocket launcher channels exhaust backwards in an explosive backblast.
-Anyone up to 1.5 metres behind a rocket launcher when it fi res takes 3d6 damage from the burning gasses.
+Anyone up to 1.5 meters behind a rocket launcher when it fi res takes 3d6 damage from the burning gasses.
 Vehicle-mounted rocket launchers lose this side-effect as a vehicle is a more stable fi ring platform than a person.
 It takes three minor